Keep calm and carry on

 - “Who’s absent?
 Is it you?”

-Of course one war poster has endured and indeed proliferated during the current economic challenges.
+Of course one war poster has endured and indeed proliferated in modern times.
 This is one that was produced in 1939 and was intended to raise the morale of the British public at the beginning of the Second World War…

 Keep Calm and Carry On